blues/app-accelerators/34-cellular-modbus-client/README.md

 ![USB to RS-485 converter soldered](images/usb_to_rs485_converter_soldered.jpg)

-Loosen the screws on the screw terminal and connect the loose ends of the male to male jumper wires from the RS-485 transceiver breakout to the corresponding ports of the converter's screw terminal, tightening the screws after.
+Loosen the screws on the screw terminal and connect the loose ends of the male-to-male jumper wires from the RS-485 transceiver breakout to the corresponding ports of the converter's screw terminal, tightening the screws after.
 The pins are labeled on the backsides of both boards: B, A, and G.

 ![Screw terminals connected](images/screw_terminals_connected.jpg)